 Low maintenance and repair costs

 A water softener requires maintenance, which costs both time and money.
 The same is true for repairs.
-Depending on available water softener rental packages, both are typically handled by the rental company, which owns the device and therefore handles everything for you.
+Both are typically handled by the rental company, which owns the device and therefore handles everything for you.

-Furthermore, if you have not damaged or otherwise breached your rental agreement, maintenance costs are covered up to 100%.
+Furthermore, in many cases, if you have not damaged the device or otherwise breached your rental agreement, maintenance costs are covered up to 100%.
 Basically, if your rented water softener isn’t functioning properly, all you have to do is contact the rental company for repairs and maintenance.

 Access to high-quality water softeners

-Choosing a local water softener vendor also ensures you’re not sacrificing quality for a low price, since you won’t have to buy it.
+Choosing a local water softener vendor also ensures you won’t have to sacrifice quality for a low price.
 Rental companies may get special deals from manufacturers, allowing them to rent better water softening systems to their consumers.

 Consider the following while replacing an existing water softener system: The best water softeners can lower your current salt and water consumption by half.
 By renting instead of buying, you can experiment with your options, even try a salt-free water conditioner, and learn more about water softeners in general before eventually buying.